 I was on a mission to buy a booklet I’d been reading about for years titled In the footsteps of Brother Cadfael.
 It covers three walks around the town based on locations from the Cadfael books; around the Abbey, up to St Giles Church, and around the town itself.
 I very happily paid £2 to purchase a copy.

-It was now time to visit the home of Brother Cadfael, formally known as the Abbey Church of Saint Peter and Saint Paul, Shrewsbury.
 To the south-east of the town I walked along Wyle Cop to where the English bridge crosses the River Severn, and Shrewsbury Abbey was ahead of me.

 I’d seen photos of the Abbey before, but it was still surprising to see it surrounded by such everyday modern things.
 Traffic lights and bright red phone and post boxes.
 A street sign pointed cars to the Foregate Car Park.